Deepa62021/Bellabeat-Casestudy/README.md

 ### Data Cleaning Process

-* Import all the CSV files in
+* Import all the CSV files in MySql tables
+* Checking the number of observation and distinct ids from each of the data sets